Ancellie/SelfAssessment_2_course/Skills/NodeJS.md

-:## Node.js and backend
+## Node.js and backend

-- Internals and concep:ts
+- Internals and concepts
   - Strong and weak sides of node.js
   - Stateful and stateless servers
   - Nonblocking I/O and slocking code